 A Drive-Thru Graduation Celebration

-Newark Charter School in New Jersey held a drive-thru graduation for their high school seniors.
+Newark Charter School in Delaware held a drive-thru graduation for their high school seniors.
 Parents and students drove through the parking lot to celebrate this milestone.
 Each senior had the opportunity to exit the car one at a time to receive their diploma.
 Families later received a recording of the school’s commencement speeches.

 Virtual Graduation with Social Distancing in Mind